 Desiring to be able to give students a stepping stone into a professional career, Kathy established The Chamberlain Ballet Company, a 501(c)(3) non-profit organization committed to presenting world class dance and educate through outreach programs in May of 1984.
 In 1986, Kathy consolidated the schools into one location in Plano, which remains the current site.

 After focusing on classical ballet for much of her teaching career, Kathy began reflecting on past students and their talents and realized many of her students excelled in other dance genres other than classical ballet.
-She then started a highly anticipated jazz and tap program, which expanded into modern, composition, and musical theatre classes.
-In 2004-2005, The Chamberlain Musical Theatre Company had a smashing debut season with acclaim from area critics.
+She then started a highly anticipated jazz and tap program, which expanded into modern and composition classes.
 Having created a program that produces well-rounded performers, she is proud of the diverse training Chamberlain Performing Arts has to offer its company members.

 Mr. Carter Alexander began his ballet training with his mother Amanda Stone in Cheyenne, Wyoming.
 He continued at Arts Magnet and Dallas Ballet Academy before joining the Hartford Ballet, where he studied with his mentor, Truman Finney.
 He danced principal and soloist roles with the Kansas City Ballet, and also danced with Pennsylvania Ballet (where he taught on the faculty of the Rock School).
 Mr. Alexander received an offer to become the principal teacher at the Ballet Workshop New England in Boston, where he taught for five years.
 He also became the artistic associate of the Massachusetts Youth Ballet.
 He then joined Truman Finney at The School of Ballet Arizona as Assistant Director of the school.
-He is currently a principal teacher on the Miami City Ballet School faculty.
+He was most recently Principal on the Miami City Ballet School faculty.